-A New York Civil Liberties Union (NYCLU) analysis of New York Police Department (NYPD) traffic data from an 18-month period, January 2022 to June 2023, revealed that Black and Hispanic or Latino New Yorkers are disproportionately stopped, accounting for 32 percent and 29 percent of traffic stops, respectively, while they each represent approximately 22 percent of the driving population.
-Meanwhile, white New Yorkers are underrepresented in traffic stops, accounting for 25 percent of traffic stops, yet making up 40 percent of the driving population.
-Nearly 90 percent of people arrested during a traffic stop were Black or Hispanic/Latino.
-This targeting of communities of color by the criminal justice system has adverse economic and health outcomes for the affected individuals, their families, and neighborhoods.
+A New York Civil Liberties Union (NYCLU) analysis of New York Police Department (NYPD) traffic data from an 18-month period, January 2022 to June 2023, revealed that Black and Hispanic or Latino New Yorkers are disproportionately stopped, accounting for 32 percent and 29 percent of traffic stops, respectively, while they each represent approximately 22 percent of the driving population.111 Meanwhile, white New Yorkers are underrepresented in traffic stops, accounting for 25 percent of traffic stops, yet making up 40 percent of the driving population.
+Nearly 90 percent of people arrested during a traffic stop were Black or Hispanic/Latino.112 This targeting of communities of color by the criminal justice system has adverse economic and health outcomes for the affected individuals, their families, and neighborhoods.113

 People of color are disproportionately incarcerated nationwide, particularly Black men and boys.
-According to demographic reporting from the NYC Department of Corrections (DOC), 58 percent of people held in New York City jails in 2022 were Black, 31 percent Hispanic or Latino, 5 percent White, 4 percent Other, and 2 percent Asian.
-The overall jail population is over 93 percent male.

-In 2022, 19 individuals died in the custody of the NYC Department of Corrections, with the majority of those deaths taking place on Rikers Island.
-On Rikers Island in particular, staff shortages cause challenges in timely delivery of basic needs such as food and medical care and overcrowding and sanitation issues pose threats to human health.
-In addition to these immediate operational concerns, Rikers Island faces multiple, compounding EJ issues.
+According to demographic reporting from the NYC Department of Corrections (DOC), 58 percent of people held in New York City jails in 2022 were Black, 31 percent Hispanic or Latino, 5 percent White, 4 percent Other, and 2 percent Asian.114 The overall jail population is over 93 percent male.115 shortages cause challenges in timely delivery of basic needs such as food and medical care and overcrowding and sanitation issues pose threats to human health.117 In addition to these immediate operational concerns, Rikers Island faces multiple, compounding EJ issues.
 The jail complex is located less than 300 feet from LaGuardia Airport's runways, exposing residents and staff to jet fuel emissions and disruptive noise.
-Furthermore, its facilities are built on the site of a former landfill, with past reports suggesting the likely presence of methane emissions and coal ash discards.
-Rikers Island and other DOC facilities are not fully air-conditioned, increasing heat vulnerability for those incarcerated and working inside, which is of increasing concern as climate change increases average temperatures and the frequency of heat waves.
-Portions of Rikers Island are located within the current and projected 100-year floodplain.
-Any formal studies of environmental and health impacts on the island are not publicly available.
+Furthermore, its facilities are built on the site of a former landfill, with past reports suggesting the likely presence of methane emissions and coal ash discards.118 Rikers Island and other DOC facilities are not fully air-conditioned, increasing heat vulnerability for those incarcerated and working inside, which is of increasing concern as climate change increases average temperatures and the frequency of heat waves.119 Portions of Rikers Island are located within the current and projected 100-year floodplain.120 Any formal studies of environmental and health impacts on the island are not publicly available.